The impact of big winners on passive and active equity investment strategies: Microscopic Models of Indexes: Geometric Brownian Motion Fit of Index Constituents

-Figure \ref{fig:gbm_dist} shows the distribution of estimated drift $\hat\mu$ and volatility $\hat\sigma$ parameters for SPX and SHCOMP indexes.
+Figure~\ref{fig:gbm_dist} shows the distribution of estimated drift $\hat{\mu}$ and volatility $\hat{\sigma}$ parameters for SPX and SHCOMP indexes.
+A reasonable fit of the drift distribution is given by the skewed-normal distribution (top panels), while volatility is well approximated (for practical purposes, middle panels) by a gamma distribution.
+The correlations between $\hat{\mu}$ and $\hat{\sigma}$ are mostly positive but market-dependent.
+The relationship quantifies the efficient market hypothesis assumption that higher risks correlate with higher potential returns.
+The fitted parameters and other statistics are summarized in Table~\ref{table3}.

-A reasonable fit of the drift distribution is given by skewed-normal or asymmetric Laplace distributions while volatility is well approximated (for practical purposes) by a gamma distribution.
-The fitted parameters are shown in Table 3.
-The delisted stocks were excluded from this analysis.
+The delisted stocks are not traded during the whole period, making parameter estimations unreliable.
+Thus, we exclude them from the analysis.